About University Advising

 - Provide professional Development for Advisors

-The Assistant Vice Provost for University Advising reports to Academic Programs and Planning.
+The Assistant Vice Provost for University Advising reports to the Provost & Executive Vice President for Academic Affairs.

 The AVPUA works closely with Associate Deans and Advising Directors (coordinate advising services in each college), Office of the Registrar (assist with implementation of university policy and communication to faculty/staff/students), Student Affairs (provide consistent student experiences through support services- primarily with New Student and Transition Programs, Dean of Students, Student Academic Services, Career Services), and Advisors throughout campus (campus advising meetings to ensure ongoing collaboration and communication).

 Initiatives and Committees in Progress

 - Collaborative Advising For Student Success (CASS)

-- Weekly Advising meetings that rotate between Advising Directors, College Advisors, and Campus Wide Advisors
+- Bi-weekly Advising meetings College Academic Advisors, and Campus Wide Advisors

 - Change of Major Initiative